prataprc/prataprc.github.io/_posts/2018-10-24-Rust-with-c.md

 Inter-operability means, such libraries can be exported to other languages through its FFI (Foreign Function Interface).
 And `C` is the first, and most likely the only, language that most of the languages support in its FFI.
+Personally, this ended up as the decided factor to pick Rust.
+After writing couple of algorithms with Golang, I found it disappointing that I cannot make them available for programmers in other languages.
+AFAIK C, C++ and Rust are the only that can be counted for inter-operability.

-Rust, by using `C` representation for its data format (using `repr` attribute) and functions can be linked with other languages as easily as `C`.
+Rust, by using `C` representation for its data format (using `repr` attribute) and function-call-stack can be linked with other languages similar to a `C` program.

 Simple design
 -------------

 Often sited advantage of `C` is its simplicity for programming.
-For some one whose is already comfortable with micro-processors and computer architecture `C` is easy to learn.
+For someone whose is already comfortable with micro-processors and computer architecture `C` is easy to learn.

-Rust type system, functional paradigms of programming, it memory safety and lifetimes are new ideas for most of the programmers.
+Rust type system, functional paradigms of programming, its memory safety and lifetimes are new ideas for most of the programmers.
 Yes there is a bit of learning curve before getting productive with Rust, but most of the higher level abstractions, except trait-objects, are built on top of `C` like simple design.
-The entire Rust reference-manual is around 100-150 pages long.
+The entire Rust reference-manual can be contained in 100-150 pages.

 Predictable runtime
 -------------------